 We take a lunchtime flight from London to Montpellier on the Mediterranean coast, our flight taking us over lagoons close to the airport where it is likely that we will add Greater Flamingo to our lists before getting off the plane!

 With a short drive to our first birding stop in the Petit Camargue we have the chance to see exciting species such as Western Swamphen, Squacco Heron, Glossy Ibis, Eurasian Spoonbill, Little Bittern, Great Reed Warbler, Common Nightingale and Purple Heron.

-Dragonflies abound and we expect to see Southern Emerald, Scarlet Darter, Norfolk Hawker, Lesser Emperor and Scarce Blue-tailed Damselflies.
+Dragonflies abound and we expect to see Southern Emerald, Broad Scarlet, Norfolk Hawker, Lesser Emperor and Scarce Blue-tailed Damselflies amongst others.

 We will arrive at our comfortable hotel in the early evening, which ideally suited to explore the many birding spots of the Camargue, Le Crau and Les Alpilles.

 During the next few days, we will spend our time exploring the many habitats present around the Camargue where European Turtle Dove purr from the power lines and Black Kite and Short-toed Snake Eagle hunt the dry fields looking for reptiles and amphibians.
 European Roller can be found in the area and European Bee-eater nest in the sandy riverbanks offering good views, whilst the song of Common Nightingale reverberates around.